 We continue to closely track progress on all stabilization commitments and are pleased to be able to continue to show measurable progress at several sites.
-Of note is the completion of all remaining 94-1 activities at the Idaho National Engineering and Environmental Laboratory.
-We will keep you and your staff apprised of our progress in meeting the commitments at the remaining six sites.
-If you have any questions, please contact me or have your staff contact Mr. David Huizenga at (202) 586-5151.
+Of note is the initiation of spent nuclear fuel movement from the K-Basins at the Hanford site.
+We will keep you and your staff apprized of our progress in meeting the commitments in this plan.
+If you have any questions, please contact me or have your staff contact Mr. David Huizenga on (202) 586-5151.